A Premier Event of Chester’s River Calendar

 The Groves, River Dee, Chester

-Prizes will be given for the best interpretation of the theme, ”Power on the Water”, Most Innovative, Titanic (the ultimate sinker) and the three fastest time classifications of ‘Overall’, ‘Ladies’, and ‘Hostelry, so please specify your classification on the entry form.
+Prizes will be given for the best interpretation of the theme, ”Great Sporting Events”, Most Innovative, Titanic (the ultimate sinker) and the three fastest time classifications of ‘Overall’, ‘Ladies’, and ‘Hostelry, so please specify your classification on the entry form.

 Make It a Party on The Meadows